ex-man/GeneralInsurance_Class/Lessons/Lesson2/Support/L2_losses_and_expenses.md

-#Intro to losses and expenses
+# Introduction to losses and expenses